What exactly is trauma?

 The effects that can be caused by attachment trauma are very extensive.
 These include anxiety disorders, depression, difficulties in regulating emotions and forming relationships.
 Low self-esteem and a negative self-perception can also occur.
 It is essential to recognize these effectsBreathwork can be very supportive here) and to take appropriate measures to minimize the overall negative consequences of attachment trauma.

-People who have experienced a shock trauma may develop symptoms of post-traumatic stress disorder (PTSD), such as overwhelming memories, hyperarousal and avoidance of reminders of the traumatic event.
-Treatment for shock trauma often includes immediate support and stabilisation, followed by longer-term therapy (including breathwork) to address the ongoing effects of the trauma on the person's mental and emotional well-being.
+Individuals who have experienced shock trauma may develop symptoms of post-traumatic stress disorder (PTSD), such as overwhelming memories, hyper arousal and avoidance of reminders of the traumatic event.
+Treatment for shock trauma often involves immediate support and stabilization, followed by longer-term therapy (including breathwork) to address the lingering effects of the trauma on the person's mental and emotional well-being.

 The effects of collective trauma can be felt for generations, shaping the collective memory and narratives of a community or society.
 Coping with collective trauma often involves recognising and validating the experiences of those affected, promoting community resilience and supporting social and political efforts to address the underlying causes of the trauma.

-• Generational trauma, also known as intergenerational trauma, refers to how trauma can be passed down within a family or community over several generations.
+Generational trauma, or intergenerational trauma, refers to how trauma within a family or community can be passed down through several generations.
 It often arises from historical events such as genocide, displacement or colonialism and affects the well-being of those affected and their descendants for years to come.
-Generational trauma can manifest in the family through unresolved grief, dysfunctional behaviour patterns and historical separations.
-To deal with it, it is important to recognise the legacy of the trauma and promote healing from generation to generation.
+Generational trauma can manifest itself in the family through unresolved grief or dysfunctional behavioral patterns.
+To deal with this, it is important to acknowledge the legacy of trauma and promote healing from generation to generation.
 Existing injustices and disadvantages must be addressed in order to resolve the trauma.
-Energy work can also be very helpful here in order to detach from what does not belong to oneself.
+Energy work can also be very helpful here in order to detach oneself from what does not belong to oneself.

 How can I recognise and integrate my traumas?